Vibrant and Warm Destination

 Speaking of treetops, chances are you will spot a leopard lounging in one when you tour Big Cat Rescue , a sanctuary for unwanted or abused exotic animals.

 Of the art, history, science and nature museums that dot culturally chic Tampa, three attractions exude excellence.
 The Florida Aquarium , a AAA GEM attraction set under a shell-shaped, glass and steel canopy, offers a marine life roundup of more than 10,000 oceanic and freshwater creatures plus dive shows and personal interaction with sharks, rays and other species.
-You don't have to be a science geek to get into MOSI (Museum of Science & Industry) , a AAA GEM attraction where practical applications put scientific principals into perspective for all age groups.
-Ride a bicycle across a balance beam and learn why the laws of physics won't let you fall off; or feel the power of nature as you sit in a hurricane-force wind chamber.
-And while you're at MOSI, take in an IMAX film or two.
-At the Tampa Museum of Art , see what a difference a few thousand years can make as you gaze in equal wonder at 4,000-year-old Greek marble sculptures as well as oil paintings, photographs, lithographs and sculpture from the 20th century; all can be found in a modern box-shaped aluminum building completed in 2010.
+You don't have to be a science geek to enjoy the fun things to do at MOSI (Museum of Science & Industry) , a AAA GEM attraction where practical applications put scientific principals into perspective for all age groups.
+Feel the power of nature as you experience weather, including hurricanes.
+At the Tampa Museum of Art , see what a difference a few thousand years can make as you gaze in equal wonder at 4,000-year-old Greek marble sculptures as well as oil paintings, photographs, lithographs and sculpture from the 20th century; all can be found in a modern box-shaped aluminum building.

 If you like to paint the town red, you've got your pick of nightclubs in Ybor City ; once a cigar-making hub in the late 1800s, it's now the area's epicenter of entertainment.
-Brimming with dozens of nightclubs and restaurants, the district also appeals to shoppers (stop at the Ybor Chamber Visitor Information Center for some souvenirs—perhaps an Ybor City cookbook or cigars) or check out a cigar-rolling demonstration at one of several still-in-business cigar shops.
+Brimming with dozens of nightclubs and restaurants, the district also appeals to shoppers (stop at the Ybor Chamber Visitor Information Center for some souvenirs—perhaps an Ybor City cookbook or cigars) or check out a cigar-rolling demonstration at a cigar shop.

 In nearby Bradenton an important collection of American Indian artifacts unearthed in Florida during the 1930s and ‘40s forms the core of the South Florida Museum .
 With cultural and natural history exhibits, a dome-style planetarium featuring digital astronomy shows, and a habitat for the state's oldest manatee born in a protective environment (Snooty marked his “golden” birthday in 1998), this AAA GEM attraction captures Florida's life stages like a cherished family scrapbook.
 Hope you brought a camera.